-1 Michael Hutchence
+1 Michael Jackson

-Michael Joseph Jackson was born on August 29, 1958 in Gary, Indiana and passed away on June 25, 2009.
-Michael Jackson was a singer, songwriter, producer, choreographer, entertainer and humanitarian.
-He donated (at least) a remarkable 300,000,000 dollars to charity.
+Michael Joseph Jackson was an American singer, dancer, and songwriter born on August 29, 1958 in Gary, Indiana and passed away on June 25, 2009.
+He donated (at least) a remarkable 500,000,000 dollars to charity.
 Michael is also known as The King of Pop (a title given to him by Elizabeth Taylor) or under ...read more.

 He was and always will be the king!
 RIP M.J.